A Nasty Story

 his theory by presenting himself, uninvited, at the wedding feast of one of his lowliest subordinates.

 Plot summary

 After drinking a bit too much with two fellow civil servants, the protagonist, Ivan Ilyich Pralinsky, expounds on his desire to embrace a philosophy based on kindness to those in lower status social positions.
 After leaving the initial gathering, Ivan happens upon the wedding celebration of one of his subordinates – Pseldonymov.
 He decides to put his philosophy into action and, to the dismay of the host and his guests, presents himself at the party.
 Being a non-drinker and completely out of his element, the General fails spectacularly in his quest: far from winning anyone's admiration, a series of increasingly inappropriate and scandalous events unfold.
 In the end he is "put to bed in the only available place – the nuptial couch."

 Themes

-Jessie Coulson, in the introduction to a 1966 Penguin publication that includes the story, states of "A Nasty Story":
+The translator Jessie Coulson, in the introduction to a 1966 Penguin publication that includes the story, states of "A Nasty Story":